Quick Answer

 Start by assigning one filer per payment rail.
-In this article’s evidence, payment card companies, payment apps, and online marketplaces (TPSOs) handle Form 1099-K, and recipient copies are due by January 31, with electronic channels such as IRIS or FIRE available.
-Form 1099-NEC handling is treated as a separate determination where this source set is incomplete, so teams should lock ownership, verify TIN and W-9/W-8 status early, and escalate overlap cases before filing.
+Payment card companies, payment apps, and online marketplaces (TPSOs) handle Form 1099-K, and recipient copies are due by January 31, with electronic channels such as IRIS or FIRE available.
+Form 1099-NEC handling is treated as a separate determination, so teams should lock ownership, verify TIN and W-9/W-8 status early, and escalate overlap cases before filing.

 If you are trying to decide when platforms file Form 1099-K and where other forms may apply, the real job is not memorizing form names.
 It is assigning filing ownership by payment path, proving that choice before filing season, and catching cases that can create duplicate reporting or missed filings.
 That is the operator view this piece takes.